 Canals and rivers can be very lively spaces.
 You could see cyclists, walkers, boaters, anglers, kayakers and even horses pulling boats along the water.
 Our Share the Space, Drop your Pace campaign encourages everyone to be more aware when using the towpaths.

 Having so many different activities taking place does mean that people need to share the space considerately.
 To make sure everyone gets the most out of their time by the water we asked you to help us develop a towpath code.

 This is the result.
 It’s a common sense guide to sharing the towpath and what to expect of others.

-1. Share the space – towpaths are popular places to be enjoyed by everyone.
-Please be mindful of others, keep dogs under control, and clean up after them.
+Towpaths are popular places to be enjoyed by everyone.
+Please be mindful of others.
+Keep dogs under control and clean up after them.

-2. Drop your pace – pedestrians have priority on our towpaths so cyclists need to be ready to slow down; if you’re in a hurry, consider using an alternative route for your journey.
+Pedestrians have priority on our towpaths so cyclists need to be ready to slow down.
+If you're in a hurry, consider using an alternative route for your journey.

-3. It’s a special place – our waterways are living history, with boats, working locks and low bridges so please give way to waterway users and be extra careful where visibility is limited.
+Our waterways are living history with boats, working locks and low bridges, sp please give way to waterway uses and be extra careful where visibility is limited.